vokimon/markdown-customblocks/README.md

 ## Implementing a custom block type

 A block type can be defined just by defining a **generator** function.
-The signature of the generator will determine the attributes that accept in the headline.
+The signature of the generator will determine the attributes that accept from the headline.

 ```python
 def mytype(ctx, param1, myflag:bool, param2, param3, yourflag=True, param4='default2'):